notpresident35/awesome-learn-gamedev/README.md

 ### Gameplay

-[Study Reference Sheet for Gameplay Engineers](https://docs.google.com/document/d/1qIkaxtSfrtmgvO_yh-h187by7EIyrl61a3EaF40xBLs/edit#heading=h.ejywv1aotlnc) 🟪 - Perfect for intermediate programmers looking to shore up their technical knowledge to prep for an interview.
-Note: this is currently being migrated.
-It is incomplete at time of writing, but I have also included [the future-proof link](https://www.mrventures.net/get-into-gamedev.html).
+[Get Into Game Dev](https://www.mrventures.net/get-into-gamedev.html) 🟪 - Perfect for intermediate programmers looking to shore up their technical knowledge to prep for an interview.

 [Game AI Pro](http://www.gameaipro.com/) 🟪 - Three (3) free books (or more accurately, volumes of short papers) on game AI.
 Notable authors include Steve Rabin, a DigiPen professor who teaches AI for games.